mtkonczal/BEA-PCE-Inflation-Analysis/README.md

 # BEA-PCE-Inflation-Analysis

+Monthly analysis of PCE Inflation.

-Folder is a bit of a mess, currently overhauling this analysis.
+Folder is a bit of a mess, eventually will give it a clean update.
+Inflation chart is the most useful output.

-Monthly analysis of PCE Inflation:

-0_run_monthly_graphics.R : The master file that runs the others.

-1a_helper_functions.R : Functions that help the analysis, including the BEA request calls.

-1b_load_PCE_items.R : Where the data is created.
+People pay less attention to this one than CPI, which makes sense given it's majority from CPI.
+But still, it's what the Fed uses.